-Schedule a full sanitization of the facility and equipment prior to returning employees to work (consider there may be a required inspection audit or proof of full sanitization by local authorities before a facility may be allowed to re-open) Assess the space to determine the maximum capacity possible when occupants maintain the advised distance from each other (e.g., divide square footage by 36 for 6 feet physical distancing occupancy capacity); then monitor the number of people occupying that space to ensure the maximum is not exceeded Consider posting temporary occupancy limits on common spaces (e.g., conference rooms, training rooms, elevators, etc.) To reduce touch points, install motion-detection sensors in place of switches where possible and consider the use of robotics to conduct basic cleaning Conduct a formal assessment for determining areas (e.g., rooms, gathering areas, areas dedicated to critical or essential workers, etc.) that can be closed off that are not needed to do business, and then close access to them Classify worker exposure to SARS-CoV-2 (i.e., OSHA's Occupational Risk Pyramid) in order to determine and implement control measures Consider installing hands-free arm-pull or foot-operated door openers where possible and hold backs for fire doors that release with fire detection (e.g., magnetic) to reduce open/close needs

-Develop site cleaning guides and frequency (e.g., hourly, twice per day) that specifically address heavy usage areas (e.g., restrooms, elevators, onsite gyms/exercise rooms, elevator buttons, door handles), cleaning chemical inventories, secondary containment training and labeling and training for proper disinfection techniques (e.g., disinfecting incoming equipment for service centers and shared tools/workstations/equipment) Inspect core building infrastructure including HVAC, water systems, and plumbing to appropriately flush the systems and install new filters, etc. Review building water management program and implement 'clean out' and 'start up' procedures in order to remove biological matter build up and mitigate any Legionella risk associated with a dormant system Conducting a risk assessment/analysis of all new processes, procedures, policies and products as a result of COVID-19 changes and inventory, procure and store Personal Protective Equipment (PPE) needed based on worker risk exposure Train and post signage for proper PPE usage, identification (e.g., face shield for grinding operations versus plastic barrier for screening), etc. Develop or modify process for procurement and storage of hazardous materials (e.g., hand sanitizer, cleaners, disinfectants) in accordance with relevant standards (e.g., National Fire Protection Association 30) Evaluate new work operations, employee circulation, and other physical distancing plans to ensure feasibility by expected degrees of physical handicap/mobility challenges Develop and deploy site pre-check assessments and readiness audits prior to reintroducing employees Provide resources to temporary workers in terms of training and safety and health protections, including providing PPE (see https://www.osha.gov/temp_workers) Establish protocols for proper disposal of face masks, gloves, and other disposable PPE worn during work shifts Establish protocols for proper cleaning and disinfection of PPE if it is able to be reused Develop, implement and monitor a training program to ensure employees wear PPE properly Develop a plan for the safe restart of site assets and equipment including restart procedures, equipment maintenance audits, and preparation checks
+Determine the level of decontamination (cleaning, sanitization, disinfection, sterilization) necessary for the space Schedule a full sanitization of the facility and equipment prior to returning employees to work (consider there may be a required inspection audit or proof of full sanitization by local authorities before a facility may be allowed to re-open) Assess the space to determine the maximum capacity possible when occupants maintain the advised distance from each other; then monitor the number of people occupying that space to ensure the maximum is not exceeded Consider other actions (higher in the hierarchy of controls) that can be implemented to ensure maximum occupancy of rooms is not exceeded To reduce touch points, install motion-detection sensors in place of switches where possible Conduct a formal assessment for determining areas (e.g., rooms, gathering areas, areas dedicated to critical or essential workers, etc.) that can be closed off that are not needed to do business, and then close access to them Classify worker exposure to SARS-CoV-2 (i.e., OSHA's Occupational Risk Pyramid) in order to determine and implement control measures Consider installing hands-free arm-pull or foot-operated door openers where possible Develop site cleaning guides and frequency (e.g., hourly, twice per day) that specifically address heavy usage areas (e.g., restrooms, elevators, onsite gyms/exercise rooms, elevator buttons, door handles), cleaning chemical inventories, secondary containment training and labeling and training for proper disinfection techniques (e.g., disinfecting incoming equipment for service centers) Inspect core building infrastructure including HVAC, water systems, and plumbing to appropriately flush the systems and install new filters, etc. Inventory, procure and store Personal Protective Equipment (PPE) needed based on worker risk exposure Train and post signage for proper PPE usage, identification (e.g., face shield for grinding operations versus plastic barrier for screening), etc. Develop process for procurement and storage of hazardous materials (e.g., hand sanitizer, cleaners, disinfectants) Develop a workplace reconfiguration plan that takes physical distancing requirements into account, including occupancy limits for areas, workstation repositioning and common areas